grannycart/by-sound-alone/content/preview.md

 **...And the purpose behind it is unclear...**

-_"Let me ask you about another thing: Do you know anything about some Authority sub with a big ugly ram mounted on the front of it?
-Damned thing just about split the *Prospect* in half on the way here."_

-...

-_"That I do not know the answer to.
-Except, I'll tell you this Captain Percy: I hear rumors of new governing structures.
+_"I'll tell you this Captain Percy: I hear rumors of new governing structures.
 Things being tried that might eventually weaken the local fiefdoms and establish new flows of global order.
 One such experiment is a suggestion I've heard recently that certain Authorities are now granting privateers warrants that promise a bounty on captured or sunk merchant shipping operating under the aegis of certain other Authorities --- regardless of where that shipping is."_

 **...The chase takes them from an underwater cargo depot...**